Award winning campaign on alcohol’s cancer risk launches as demand for more information grows.

 She quit drinking after Christmas 2022 when she decided she had woken up too many times worrying about what she had said or done.

 Evie said: “Things were getting out of hand.
-I could never just have one glass of wine, it was always more.
+I could never have just one glass of wine, it was always more.
 When I went through a stressful period of time, I started drinking again and the hangovers were worse than ever.
 I finally recognised how alcohol was heightening my anxiety.

 “I was using it to escape from my problems, but in reality I was making everything worse because of alcohol.